-If "Edited Geolograph" is selected in the Chart Control Box, blue tick marks will appear with the depth denoted beside them at five foot intervals the left hand side of the gas chart.
-All Bloodhound Gas Detection systems are equipped to detect foot/meter changes, either through connection to a geolograph depth switch, or from a WITS (Wellsite Information Transfer Specification) interface.
+If "Edited Geolograph" is selected in the Chart Control Box, blue tick marks will appear with the depth denoted beside them at five-foot intervals on the left-hand side of the gas chart (right side of the main screen).
+All Bloodhound Gas Detection systems are equipped to detect foot/meter changes, either through connection to a Geolograph depth switch, or from a WITS (Wellsite Information Transfer Specification) interface.
 If the drilling rate is rapid, these foot or meter ticks will run together and appear as a blue streak.
-The zoom function in the Chart Control Box provides the user the ability view the ticks in detail.
+The zoom function in the Chart Control Box provides the user the ability to view the ticks in detail.
 If the Bloodhound connected to a WITS interface, green tick marks will be displayed to indicate tenths of a foot.

-3.3.6 RED DEPTH TICK MARKS
+4.3.6 RED DEPTH TICK MARKS